Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Related work

 \subsection{Behavioural evaluation of LLMs}

-Recent reviews of the evaluation landscape indicate that SOTA evaluation largely consists of single-turn, static benchmarks that may overlook interactive behaviours \cite{chang_survey_2023, weidinger_sociotechnical_2023, ibrahim_beyond_2024}.
-When evaluations \emph{are} multi-turn, they largely focus on users with malicious intent, rather than simulate innocuous use of AI systems \cite{jiang_wildteaming_2024, zhou_haicosystem_2024}.
-Red teaming approaches incorporate multiple turns and are sometimes automated, but they are highly adaptive, making results difficult to compare \cite{feffer_red_teaming_2024,perez_red_2022, lee2022evaluating}.
-Other multi-turn investigations of human-AI interaction are large-scale human subject studies, akin to traditional social science experiments, that can be difficult to repeat and scale \cite{costello_durably_2024, learnlm2024learnlm}.
-Here, we build on research from automated red-teaming and human subject studies to introduce a non-adversarial automated multi-turn evaluation: we utilise interactive user simulations to thoroughly explore our target construct, then employ human subject studies in a one-off \textit{interactive} validation step \cite{658991}.
+Recent reviews of the evaluation landscape indicate that SOTA safety evaluation largely consists of single-turn, static benchmarks that may overlook interactive behaviours \citep{weidinger_sociotechnical_2023, ibrahim_beyond_2024}.
+When evaluations are multi-turn, they largely focus on users with malicious intent, rather than simulate innocuous use of AI systems \citep{jiang_wildteaming_2024}.
+Red teaming approaches incorporate multiple turns and are sometimes automated, but they are highly adaptive, making results difficult to compare \citep{feffer_red_teaming_2024,perez_red_2022, lee2022evaluating}.
+Other multi-turn investigations of human-AI interaction are large-scale human subject studies, akin to traditional social science experiments, that can be difficult to repeat and scale \citep{costello_durably_2024, learnlm2024learnlm}.
+Here, we build on research from automated red-teaming and human subject studies to introduce a non-adversarial automated multi-turn evaluation: we utilise interactive user simulations to thoroughly explore our target construct, then validate through a one-off \textit{interactive} validation step \citep{658991}.
+Unlike recent efforts towards broader multi-turn simulation-based assessments, our approach specifically targets anthropomorphism with demonstrated construct validity, establishing a direct connection between our automated measurements and human perceptions \citep{zhou_haicosystem_2024}.